TomFarley/air/docs/sphinx/source/usage/introduction.rst

 Input files required to run FIRE
 --------------------------------
-Machine and camera specific variables are stored in a number of input files in human readable json, tsv or csv files.
+Machine and camera specific variables are stored in a number of input files in human readable json, or csv files.

 .. list-table:: Input files
    :widths: 15 5 30 50